dev-mbo/k8s-version-dashboard/README.md

 # k8s-version-dashboard

-This simple flask app uses the python kubernetes client library to fetch all kubernetes workloads from a cluster and store it in a MySQL database.
+This simple flask app uses the python kubernetes client library to fetch all kubernetes workloads from a cluster, stores them in a MySQL database and visualizes them.

 ## create virtual environment for python dependencies
 ```